Take your pick of foreign language courses at Delhi University for the academic session 2023-2024.

 The applicants have to visit the DU website.

-For part-time language courses in DU, the admission procedure might start from June end to July in many colleges.
+For part-time language courses at DU, the admission procedure might start from June end to July in many colleges.

 For more information, check the website of the college concerned or visit their offices.